-For 2023, an amount of <1 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.
+For 2023, an amount of 4 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.

-The audit fees attributable to Share Class U for 2024 amount to 2 (2023: 2) for the audit of the financial statements and 1 (2023: <1) for other audit engagements.
+The audit fees attributable to Share Class I for 2024 are included in the fixed service fee and amount to 1 (2023: 1) for the audit of the financial statements and <1 (2023: <1) for other audit engagements.
 There are no audit fees related to advisory or other non-audit services.

-In accordance with RJ 615.405, a comparative overview of normative costs versus actual costs must be included.
-Normative costs are those specified by type according to the prospectus.
-Since the management fee is calculated as a percentage of the total net asset value of the Share Class, no absolute level for these costs is specified in the prospectus.
-As noted above, the percentage applied during the reporting period of 0.13% deviates from the maximum percentage of 0.21% indicated in the prospectus.
+According to RJ 615.405, a comparative overview of normative costs and actual costs must be included.
+Normative costs are those incurred according to the prospectus, categorised by type.
+Since the management fee is calculated as a percentage of the total net asset value of the Share Class, the prospectus does not specify an absolute level for these costs.
+The percentage used during the reporting period is the same as the percentage stated in the prospectus.